strangebuzz/cache-watcher/README.md

 sleep_time          | 30            | Sleep time between two filesystem checks in milliseconds

 If you are not using Flex, you can put a `.sfcw.yaml` file at the root of your project.
-Here is the configuration I use for one of my "old" Symfony 4.4 project:
+Here is the configuration I use for one of my "old" Symfony 4.4 projects:

 ```
 config_dir:       app/config